daanjj/GarminMailer/MANUAL.md

     *   If multiple activities from today are found, a dialog will appear asking you to select which ones to send.
 7. After a successful send, the Name and Email fields will clear, ready for the next user.

-### Copy-Only Mode
+### Archive Mode

 Use this mode to quickly back up files from multiple watches to your computer.

 1. Launch the GarminMailer application.
-2. Check the **"Copy only, do not send mail"** checkbox.
+2. Check the **"Archive only, do not send mail"** checkbox.
 The Name and Email fields will be disabled.
 3. Connect a Garmin watch.
 The process will start automatically.
 4. A dialog will appear showing the 5 most recent activities.
 Select the file(s) you wish to copy and click **Select**.
-5. The files are copied to a dated subfolder within `Documents/GarminMailer/sent/`.
+5. The files are copied to a dated subfolder within `Documents/GarminMailer/archive/`.
+The folder date is based on the activity's recording date.
 6. The watch will be ejected, and a message will appear prompting you to connect the next watch.

 ## Troubleshooting

 *   **"No Garmin watch detected"**: Ensure the watch is connected properly and is in "Mass Storage" or "File Transfer" mode (not "Garmin" mode).
 Try a different USB port or cable.
+*   **"No activity files from today were found"**: In Email Mode, the app will only look for files with today's date.
+If you need to archive older files, use Archive Mode.
 *   **"Config not found"**: Make sure the `mailer.conf.json` file is correctly named and located in the `Documents/GarminMailer` folder.
-*   **"AUTH: Gmail rejected login"**: This almost always means you are using your regular password instead of an **App Password**.
+*   **"AUTH: ... rejected login"**: This almost always means you are using your regular password instead of an **App Password**.
 Please see the configuration section above.
 *   **macOS Security Warning**: If the app won't open, right-click the app icon and select **Open**.
 *   **Files are not found**: Make sure the watch has `.fit` activity files stored in its `GARMIN/Activity/` folder.
+*   **Log File**: For more detailed errors, you can check the log file located at `Documents/GarminMailer/GarminMailer.log`.

 ---